Ciliegiolo: Italy

 There are around 5000 hectares of Ciliegiolo in Italy, a figure that has been in steady decline.
 It is used in the wines from Torgiano Rosso Riserva, Parrina, Colli Lucchesi, Chianti, Val di Cornia, Golfo del Tigullio and Colli di Luni.

 It's possible to find ciliegiolo grapes as well in Sicily.
 The label is "Dedalo".
 It is a product from Fiore winery in Butera area.

 Vine and viticulture

 Ciliegiolo is not an easy grape to grow, suffering at times from shatter.

-The berries average 19.2mm long, 19.0mm wide, and weigh 3.68g.
+The berries average 19.2 mm long, 19.0 mm wide, and weigh 3.68 g.

 Synonyms

 Aleatico di Spagna, Ciliegino, Ciliegiolo di Spagna, Ciliegiuolo and Ciriegiuolo Dolce.